Appealing a Parking Fine

-- Parking in a Loading Bay without displaying a commercial tax disc, for longer than the time allowed or without loading or unloading being observed.
+- Parking in a Loading Bay without displaying a commercial tax disc, for longer than the time allowed.

 - Or any other form of illegal parking

-- We shall process the appeal in accordance with the appeal procedure.
+- The appeal will be processed in accordance with the appeal procedure.

-- The appeal shall be considered in conjunction with the evidence supplied by the traffic warden in relation to the issue of the ticket.
+- It will be considered in conjunction with the evidence supplied by the traffic warden in relation to the issue of the ticket.

-- We shall record details of your appeal for control and audit purposes.
+- Details of your appeal will be recorded for control and audit purposes.